-The University's operating revenues, estimated to be \$25.6 billion in 2013-14, support its tripartite mission of teaching, research, and public service, as well as a wide range of activities in support of and generated by these responsibilities, including teaching hospitals, the Lawrence Berkeley National Laboratory, University Extension, housing and dining services, and other functions.
+The University's operating revenues, estimated to be \$26.7 billion in 2014-15, support its tripartite mission of teaching, research, and public service, as well as a wide range of activities in support of and generated by these responsibilities, including teaching hospitals, the Lawrence Berkeley National Laboratory, University Extension, housing and dining services, and other functions.
 Historically, State funding has been the largest single source of support for the University, but other fund sources help augment and complement the University's core activities of instruction and research.
 These provide support functions; public service to the state and its people; and a rich social, cultural, and learning environment on UC campuses.
 As State support has declined and other areas of the UC budget, such as research, medical centers, and auxiliary enterprises, have grown, State General Funds represent an increasingly smaller share of UC's overall budget.
-As shown in Display II-1, the University's sources of funds include:
+As shown in Display II-1, UC's sources of funds include: